1408 (short story): Plot

 Enslin's problems with Room 1408 begin before he even sets foot through the door; the door itself initially appears to be canted to the left.
 After looking away and back, the door appears perfectly straight.
 Then, after looking a third time, it appears to be crooked again, except now to the right.
-Chalking the experience up to Olin's attempt to manipulate him, he girds himself and enters the room.
+Chalking the experience up to Olin's attempt to manipulate him, he prepares himself to enter the room.

 Enslin spends 70 minutes in Room 1408, dictating his experience into a handheld tape recorder.
-Almost immediately, his train of thought takes unwelcome and chaotic turns — he compares it to being "stoned on bad, cheap dope" — and he experiences bizarre visual hallucinations.
-A breakfast menu on the night-stand changes languages to French, then Russian, then Italian, then a woodcut of a wolf eating a screaming boy's leg.
+Almost immediately, his train of thought takes unwelcome and chaotic turns – he compares it to being "stoned on bad, cheap dope" – and he experiences bizarre visual hallucinations.
+A breakfast menu on the nightstand changes languages to French, then Russian, then Italian, then a woodcut of a wolf eating a screaming boy's leg.
 The pattern on the wallpaper seems to shift and warp, and the room's pictures transform into grotesque parodies.
 Enslin feels his feet sink into the carpet like quicksand, and he hears a nightmarish voice on the room's phone chanting terrifying phrases: "This is nine!
 Nine!
 We have killed your friends!
 Every friend is now dead!
 This is six!
 Six!"

 The room itself begins to melt, the walls and ceiling warping and bowing inward.
 Enslin senses a dangerous, otherworldly presence coming for him.
 In desperation, he sets his "lucky" Hawaiian shirt on fire while wearing it, breaking the room's spell long enough for him to escape.
-Stumbling out into the hall, another hotel guest douses him with ice.
+As he stumbles out into the hall, another hotel guest douses him with ice.
 When the other guest looks inside the room and is tempted to enter, Enslin warns him not to, claiming the room is "haunted".
 The door slams shut.

 After his ordeal, Enslin gives up writing altogether.
 He has acquired various physical and psychological problems stemming from his brief stay in the room.
 He notes to himself (as Olin expressed earlier) that there are no ghosts in 1408, because ghosts were once merely humans, while the entity he encountered was horrifically inhuman.
 In the end, Enslin sleeps with his lights on, has removed all his house's phones, and always draws the curtains before dark; he cannot stand the shade of yellow-orange at sunset that reminds him of the light inside Room 1408.